Time for change

 1. This is the only assertion made in this paper.
 It’s very simple; and thus far no-one has ever proven it wrong.
 It is this – the ONLY empirical evidence we have of ‘time passing’ is change (events) happening – quantum and compound events.
 Change events happen; Time doesn’t cause them (energy differential does), it just calibrates how long they take.
 Ask Aristotle.

-2. There are TWO core dictionary definitions of time: –
+2. There are TWO distinct core uses/meanings of the word time: –

 a) The dimension of change